wiremock/api-template-library/gov.bc.ca-bcdc/index.md

 ---
 slug: "gov-bc-ca-bcdc"
-name: "BC Data Catalogue API"
+title: "BC Data Catalogue API"
 provider: "gov.bc.ca"
 description: "This API provides live access to the BC Data Catalogue.
 Further documentation\
   \ on the API is available from http://docs.ckan.org/en/latest/ Confirm the version\